2008 Swedish Golf Tour (women)

 The 2008 Swedish Golf Tour, known as the SAS Masters Tour for sponsorship reasons, was the 23rd season of the Swedish Golf Tour, a series of professional golf tournaments for women held in Sweden and Finland.

 Scandinavian Airlines replaced Telia Company as the tour's main sponsor and minimum purse for tournaments were raised to SEK 300,000.
 The sponsorship agreement amounted to a total of SEK 55 million and included the men's SAS Masters (formerly Scandinavian Masters) and women's SAS Masters in Norway.

 The Swedish International, held since 1962 and included on the tour since its inception in 1986, was discontinued.

 Teenage twins Jacqueline and Caroline Hedwall finished top at the inaugural SAS Masters Tour event.
-Catrin Nilsmark and Czech Republic's Zuzana Masinova both won two events, and Masinova won the Order of Merit thanks to three runner-up finishes.
+Catrin Nilsmark and Czech Republic's Zuzana Mašínová both won two events, and Mašínová won the Order of Merit thanks to three runner-up finishes.

 25 places at the LET event Göteborg Masters was reserved for players of the tour.